 Once students have completed the initial registration process, they can make adjustments to their schedules.
 Check the deadline dates on the Registration, Refund and Withdrawal Dates chart on the website and in the credit schedule.
 Students are responsible for dropping or withdrawing from a course by the deadline dates.
 Students can drop a course until the refund deadline for the course.
 When a course drop occurs, tuition and fees are refunded to the student account and the course is not recorded on the academic transcript.
-After the refund deadline, students are able to withdraw from a course until the withdrawal deadline.
-When a course withdrawal occurs, tuition and fees are not refunded to the student account and a grade of W will be recorded on the academic transcript.
+After the refund deadline, students are able to withdrawal occurs, tuition and fees are not refunded to the student account and the academic transcript.
 Be sure to speak with an advisor/counselor before changing your schedule.
 Schedule changes may impact financial aid eligibility.
 Please see the "Withdrawals" section.